PAY RANGE: 307

-FIRE SERVICE PARAMEDIC EXPOSURE CONTROL OFFICER
+FIRE SERVICE PARAMEDIC INFECTION CONTROL OFFICER

-This is emergency medical services work as the staff technical expert in the operations and administration of an exposure control program for Fire Service Paramedics and Emergency Medical Technicians in the Fire Department.
-Employees in this class investigate and evaluate the exposure incident, directs the appropriate actions and monitors all follow-up treatment based on applicable departmental regulations and protocols and Federal, State and local laws and regulations.
-As a significant aspect of this work, the incumbent develops and updates the department's exposure control plan and pertinent procedural directives and infection control protocols to insure compliance with all applicable Federal regulations and guidelines and State Law.
+This is emergency medical services work as a staff technical expert in the operations and administration of an exposure control program for Fire Service Paramedics and Emergency Medical Technicians in the Fire Department.
+Employees in this class investigate and evaluate the exposure incident, direct the appropriate actions and monitor all follow-up treatment based on applicable departmental regulations and protocols and Federal, State and local laws and regulations.
+As a significant aspect of this work, incumbents develop and update the department's exposure control plan and pertinent procedural directives and infection control protocols to ensure compliance with all applicable Federal regulations and guidelines and State Law.
 Work is performed under the general supervision of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)